-Who is responsible when a friend or family member drives your car and gets into an accident?
+Who’s responsible when a friend or family member borrows your car and gets into an accident?
 You might think it’s the driver.
 But does car insurance insure drivers, or does it insure vehicles?
 This is the deeper question we’re asking.
 The answer is quite simple.
 However, there are unique situations and special circumstances that you may not have considered.

-This article will help you know more about what to do if someone borrows your car and gets into an accident.
-We’ll clear up the confusion on who must pay, as well as how a loaned car in an accident could affect your auto insurance rates.
-We’ll also talk about what happens if a teenager gets into a car accident.
+This article will help you know more about what to do if someone borrows your vehicle and gets into an accident.
+We’ll clear up the confusion on who must pay, as well as how a loaned car in an accident could affect your rates.
+We’ll also talk about what happens if a teenager gets into an accident.

 So, Who Really Has to Pay?

-Your insurer must pay the claim because your insurance policy isn’t for you as a person, it’s for your car.
-For that reason, it doesn’t matter who’s driving a car if an accident occurs.
-All that matters, in terms of insurance, is who owns it and has insurance on it.
+Your insurer must pay the claim because your policy isn’t for you as a person, it’s for your car.
+For that reason, it doesn’t matter who’s driving a vehicle if an accident occurs.
+All that matters, in terms of insurance, is who owns it and has coverage on it.

-Your insurance will only cover an accident in two cases:
+Your auto coverage will only cover an accident in two cases:

 - You gave the driver express permission to use your car

-It might be worthwhile to add someone to your policy if you know they’re going to be driving your car frequently.
-Otherwise, you’ll have to see if your insurance provider allows for permissive use.
+It might be worthwhile to add someone to your policy if you know they’re going to be driving your vehicle frequently.
+Otherwise, you’ll have to see if your insurer allows for permissive use.